 12 freezer friendly foods Milk, fruit and bread top the list of food most likely to be thrown away as people head off on holiday.
 What a shame when these items freeze fabulously.
 Find out more below.
-Milk can be frozen and stored for months.
+1) Milk Milk can be frozen and stored for months.
 It will expand slightly when frozen and needs some time to defrost.
-Berries freeze nicely, although they may go a bit squidgy when defrosting.
+2) Berries Berries freeze nicely, although they may go a bit squidgy when defrosting.
 Sprinkle on top of your porridge, pop them in a smoothie or whip up a healthy summer pudding.
-Bananas freeze fantastically without their skin.
+3) Bananas Bananas freeze fantastically without their skin.
 Use frozen bananas to make a healthy alternative to ice cream, or coat them in melted chocolate before freezing for a sweet treat.
-Eggs.
-Don’t freeze your eggs in the shell.
+4) Eggs Don’t freeze your eggs in the shell.
 Break them in a bowl and beat until the yolk and egg white is just about blended.
 Put the mix in an airtight container and label with the date and number of eggs used.
-Bread.
-Slice and freeze your bread to keep a constant supply of fresh toast.
-Cheese that is grated and stored in an airtight container holds up great in the freezer.
+5) Bread Slice and freeze your bread to keep a constant supply of fresh toast.
+6) Cheese If grated and stored in an airtight container holds up great in the freezer.
 Toss on top of a pizza or pasta dish to give it a brie-lliant kick.
 Soft cheese doesn't freeze so well.
-Chopped up chilli and herbs.
-Seal in a clip lock box to avoid frost bite.
-Cakes, brownies and biscuits can all go in in the freezer.
+7) Chopped up chilli and herbs Seal in a clip lock box to avoid frost bite.
+8) Cakes, brownies and biscuits Believe it or not, they can all go in in the freezer.
 If you have any left that is.
 Wrap well.
-Tomatoes.
-Blitz before freezing and keep in a sealed container.
+9) Tomatoes Blitz before freezing and keep in a sealed container.
 You'll have tomatoes for sauces to the ready at all times.
-Al dente pasta.
-Slightlyunder-cooked pasta is best for freezing.
+10) Al dente pasta Slightlyunder-cooked pasta is best for freezing.
 This avoids it turning starchy when you reheat.
-Vegetables with high water content should be pureed or stewed before frozen.
-Wine can be frozen, just like water.
+11) Vegetables Vegetables can be frozen.
+If they naturally have a high water content it's best for them to be pureed or stewed before freezing.
+12) Wine Wine can be frozen, just like water.
 It works best with wines that taste better chilled (like white or rose).
-Items that don't freeze well Some herbs - basil, chives and parsley turn brown in the freezer.
+Foods that don't freeze well Some herbs - basil, chives and parsley turn brown in the freezer.
 Yogurt - use up your yogurt in a smoothie before heading off on holiday.
 Some dairy - soft cheeses, cream cheese, cottage cheese, mayonnaise and sour cream.
 Fresh salad greens - finish these off with our favourite recipes for lonely looking lettuce.
 Still feeling confused about freezing?
 Don't worry.
 We’ve done some research to help debunk common freezer myths!